reTHINK-project/testbeds/docs/platformInstallationGuide.md

 ###Application Deployment

 ####Hello World
-The Hello World is installed in the repository [dev-hello](https://github.com/reTHINK-project/testbeds/tree/dev/dev-hello)
+The Hello World is published in the repository [dev-hello](https://github.com/reTHINK-project/testbeds/tree/dev/dev-hello), and its installation manual is provided there.

-#### Requirements:
-To install an application using an Hyperty you must:
-* Have a catalogue where a runtime is deployed, and a protostub to communicate with the corresponding messaging node.
-This means a complete and operational CSP platform.
-* Develop the Hyperty referencing this runtime.

-* Deploy the Hyperty in a catalogue (see catalogue section).

-* Develop the application that uses the Hyperty
-* Deploy the application on a Web Server.

 To be able to run the new application, using Google ID or any OIDC serveur, you must register this application as a "client" of the IdP.